ppkgtmm/fake-news-detection/README.md

 ## Usage

-Make sure to be in the root directory of project in your terminal
+Make sure to be inside project directory in your terminal

 #### Initialization
 1. Install [Python 3.8](https://www.python.org/downloads/)